wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-staged-publishing.md

 The web app must be running in the **Standard**  or **Premium**  mode in order for you to enable multiple deployment slots.
 
-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), open your web app's blade.
+1. In the [Azure Portal](https://portal.azure.cn/), open your web app's blade.
 2. Click **Settings**, and then click **Deployment slots**.
 Then, in the **Deployment slots** blade, click **Add Slot**.

 	![Add a new deployment slot][QGAddNewDeploymentSlot] 
 

-1. On the Quick Start page, or in the Quick Glance section of the Dashboard page for your website, click **Add a new deployment slot**.
+1. On the Quick Start page, or in the Quick Glance section of the Dashboard page for your web app, click **Add a new deployment slot**.

 	![Add a new deployment slot][QGAddNewDeploymentSlot]